HarrisonTotty/fab/README.md

 downloading and installing the latest release `.whl` via `pip`, _or_ building and running the containerized Jupyter Lab environment.

+To learn more about working with the library, check out the [Getting Started](notebooks/getting-started.ipynb) notebook.

 ### Installing Locally

 ```bash